GiannakopoulosIlias/vision-transformer-network-for-mr-electrical-properties-tomography/README.md

 Each `.h5` file in the `canny_train`, `canny_val`, and `canny_test` folders contains:
 - `edges`: 3D Binary Edge Mask generated from Canny edge detection on the conductivity maps

+The dataset is splitted to
+- 8065 (train) 3D volumes
+- 1463 (val) 3D volumes
+- 632 (test) 3D volumes

 **Pretrained model weights** are available here: [Download from Zenodo](https://zenodo.org/records/15258256)

 ---